At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 [Part of the Central Mapping Authority of N.S.W.'s Topographic Map of Cowra, showing the Glenlogan

 ST JAMES'S CHURCH, CARCOAR.

-The main cause for delay appears to have been the weather, & perhaps also problems with brick supplies.
+The main cause for delay appears to have been the weather, and perhaps also problems with brick supplies.

-John LOUDON & William BEDDIE were appointed Trustees.
+John LOUDON and William BEDDIE were appointed Trustees.